Battle of Borovo Selo: Timeline

 During the evening of 1 May 1991, four Croatian policemen entered Borovo Selo in an unauthorised attempt to replace a flag of Yugoslavia in the village with a flag of Croatia.
 The attempt resulted in an armed clash.
-Two of the policemen were wounded and taken prisoner, and the other two fled after sustaining minor injuries (one a wounded foot and the other a grazing wound to the head).
+Two of the policemen were wounded and taken prisoner.
+The other two fled after sustaining minor injuries, one a wounded foot and the other a grazed head.
 According to Croatia's Ministry of the Interior, the police had been patrolling the Dalj–Borovo Selo road at the time of the incident.
 Even though the officers were assigned to the Osijek police administration, the Vinkovci police administration—which was assigned authority over the Vukovar municipality—asked the Vukovar police station to contact Šoškoćanin about the incident.
 Vukovar police contacted him at 4:30 a.m., but Šoškoćanin reportedly said he knew nothing.
 At 9:00 a.m., Vinkovci police chief Josip Džaja telephoned Šoškoćanin and received the same answer.
 When Reihl-Kir contacted Šoškoćanin half an hour later, the latter confirmed the incident and said the police had shot at members of the local population, wounding one.
 Reihl-Kir failed to secure the release of the two captured officers.

 Reihl-Kir and Džaja concluded that a party should be sent to Borovo Selo. Šoškoćanin agreed to grant the police safe passage under a white flag.
 A force of twenty to thirty policemen subsequently entered Borovo Selo.
 Although they bore a white flag, they were ambushed by paramilitaries and members of a local militia.
 Around 150 policemen arrived from Osijek and Vinkovci on buses and were deployed as reinforcements.
 The force dispatched from Vinkovci entered Borovo Selo and was ambushed, while the reinforcements sent from Osijek via Dalj were stopped at a roadblock north of Borovo Selo and failed to enter the village.
 A firefight ensued and lasted until 2:30 p.m., when seven JNA armoured personnel carriers (APCs) moved into the village from Dalj.
 Another convoy of APCs deployed by the JNA through Borovo Naselje, just south of Borovo Selo, was stopped by a crowd of Croat women who refused to let them through.